NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-2-the-basics.md

 > ![](images/jupyter_empty_nb.png){ width=700px }

 Start by giving your notebook a name by clicking on the text "Untitled" at the top of the page.
 Enter "jupyter-tutorial.ipynb".
+If you're using Jupyter lab you right-click on the file in the left sidebar, or right-click on the tab in the top bar and select "Rename Notebook...".

 Note that for most of this tutorial we will describe how you work in the actual notebook and not devote a lot of time to the extra features available in the